-For example, many consumer-grade and "business-lite" backup solutions only back up data files — not your entire system.
+Something to consider when you create a disaster recovery plan is the knowledge that many consumer-grade and "business-lite" backup solutions only back up data files — not your entire system.
 Without access to BOTH your data and your applications and operating systems, your company could have trouble with restoration.

-We leverage the 3-2-1 rule of data backup to help make sure you always have a copy of your data available for retrieval from a recovery point.
+As part of the IT disaster recovery plan template, we leverage the 3-2-1 rule of data backup to help make sure you always have a copy of your data available for retrieval from a recovery point.

 What is the 3-2-1 rule?

 - 3 copies of your data files, operating system, and applications